hyperledger/indy-hipe/text/cross-domain-messaging/README.md

 This HIPE addresses Cross Domain messaging to enable interoperability.
 This is one of a series of related HIPEs that address interoperability, including DIDDoc Conventions, Agent Messages and Wire Messages.
 Those HIPEs should be considered together in understanding Agent-to-Agent messaging.

 In order to send a message from one Identity to another, the sending Identity must know something about the Receiver's domain - the Receiver's configuration of Agents.
-This HIPE outlines how a domain must present itself to enable the Sender to know enough to be able to send a message to an Agent in the domain.
+This HIPE outlines how a domain MUST present itself to enable the Sender to know enough to be able to send a message to an Agent in the domain.
 In support of that, a family of Agent Messages (currently consisting of just one Message Type) is introduced to route messages through a network of Agents in both the Sender and Receiver's domain.
 This HIPE provides the specification of the "Forward" Agent Message Type - an envelope that indicates the destination of the Message without revealing anything about the message.

-The goal of this HIPE is to define the rules that domains must adhere to enable the delivery of Agent messages from a Sending Agent to a Receiver Agent in a secure and privacy-preserving manner.
+The goal of this HIPE is to define the rules that domains MUST follow to enable the delivery of Agent messages from a Sending Agent to a Receiver Agent in a secure and privacy-preserving manner.

 # Motivation
 [motivation]: #motivation

-The purpose of this HIPE and it's related HIPEs is to define a layered Messaging protocol such that we can ignore the transport of messages as we discuss the much richer Agent Messaging types and interactions.
+The purpose of this HIPE and its related HIPEs is to define a layered Messaging protocol such that we can ignore the transport of messages as we discuss the much richer Agent Messaging types and interactions.
 That is, we can assume that there is no need to include in an Agent message anything about how to route the message to the Receiver - it just magically happens.
 Alice (via her App Agent) sends a message to Bob, and (because of implementations based on this series of HIPEs) we can ignore how the actual message got to Bob's App Agent.

 Put another way - these HIPEs are about envelopes.
 They define a way to put a message - any message - into an envelope, put it into an outbound mailbox and have it magically appear in the Receiver's inbound mailbox in a secure and privacy-preserving manner.
 Once we have that, we can focus on letters and not how letters are sent.